-One of the greatest breakthroughs of the decade was Computer Generated Imagery aka CGI which brought dinosaurs to life in Jurassic Park (‘93) and seamlessly embedded historical events and figures in Forrest Gump (‘94).
-CGI led Disney Animation into their renaissance with features like The Lion King (‘94) and Toy Story (‘97).
-Furthermore, blockbusters became the law of the land when Titanic (‘97) became the first film to have a budget of $200 million, and a gross return of over $2 billion!
-The independent film world also became dominant during this period with the establishment of studio divisions like Fox Searchlight, Paramount Vantage, and Sony Pictures Classics.
-On the smaller screen, powerhouse shows like Seinfield and Friends led the way in ratings.
+One of the greatest breakthroughs of the decade was Computer Generated Imagery.
+The tech brought dinosaurs to life in Jurassic Park (‘93) and seamlessly embedded historical events in Forrest Gump (‘94).
+CGI led Disney Animation into a renaissance with features like The Lion King (‘94) and Toy Story (‘97).
+Blockbusters became the law of the land when Titanic (‘97) was the first film to have a budget of $200 million, and a gross return of over $2 billion!
+The independent film world also became dominant during this period.
+New studio divisions appeared including Fox Searchlight, Paramount Vantage, and Sony Pictures Classics.
+On the smaller screen, powerhouse shows like Seinfeld and Friends led the way in ratings.

 Music became a powerful tool for self expression during this time and resulted in the pioneering of new genres.
 The 1990’s decade saw the growth of hip-hop, electronic music, and alternative rock.
 The rap scene expanded beyond its NYC roots to satellite cities like Los Angeles, Atlanta, the Bay Area and Chicago.
 Artists like NWA and Snoop Dogg represented West Coast rap and held a long standing rivalry with East Coast rappers including Notorious B.I.G. and Public Enemy.
 Alternative music was a new outlet for the counterculture movement with acts like Nirvana, Green Day, and Jane’s Addiction being mouth pieces for their generation.